schl0ss/schl0ss/README.md

 ## Recent work

 **ExtraHop** — Built a churn prediction model (80%+ accuracy) that took Customer Success from zero visibility to proactive intervention.
 Implemented sentiment analysis pipelines with Snowflake Cortex for automated ticket classification.
-Designed scalable dbt pipelines transforming raw data into executive dashboards.
+Designed scalable dbt pipelines transforming raw data into executive Tableau dashboards.

 **Pinwheel** — Developed NLP models with PyTorch and Hugging Face to classify bullying in kids' text conversations.
 Authored an academic paper shared with Georgia Tech faculty and Pinwheel's engineering team.